Strat5/gmechatbot/README.md

 + Step 13: Repeat steps 12 and 13 but with a different name for the second bot, and don't include a callback url.
 + Step 14: Test it in GroupMe!
 If it doesn't work, try to see if you missed a step.
 If you can't figure it out, ask a question in Github.

-For those who know what they are doing, try setting up cron--or some other alternative--on a server to automatically ping the provided endpoints:
-	- /joke
-	- /quote
-	- /verse
-	- /weather
-	- /history
-	- /news

 ## ⌨️ Usage:

 The Talker (one of the two chatbots) will recognize the following keywords in any message: